Hammers and Types

 Conclusion

-As you know a hammer is a tool, which is used to hit or strike blows on jobs or metals or jobs driving pins etc. There are several types of hammers available in any industry.
-In which some are standard and special according to their use.
+As you know a hammer is a tool that is used to hit or strike blows on jobs or metals or jobs driving pins etc. There are several types of hammers available in any industry.
+Some are standard and special according to their use.

 Download PDF of this article: